Luca14785/UFOs-A-Machine-Learning-Exploration/README.md

 # UFO Sighting Prediction and Comment Generation

 This project is a machine learning-based UFO prediction system.
-Using a trained Recurrent Neural Network model, it predicts the coordinates, shape, and time of the next potential UFO sighting.
+Using trained Recurrent Neural Network models, it predicts the coordinates, shape, and time of the next potential UFO sighting.
 It also generates a comment about the sighting using a trained text prediction model and enhances it with Google Gemini's API.

 ## Features:
   - Predict next UFO sighting coordinates, shape, and time